JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 Each UD(A)F instance has its own child-first `ClassLoader` that is isolated from other UD(A)Fs.
-If you need to use any third-party libraries with your UDFs then they should also be part of your jar, i.e., you should create an \"uber-jar\".
-The classes in your uber-jar will be loaded in preference to any classes on the KSQL classpath excluding anything vital to the running of KSQL, i.e., classes that are part of `org.apache.kafka` and `io.confluent`.
+If you need to use any third-party libraries with your UDFs, they should also be part of your jar, which means that you should create an "uber-jar".
+The classes in your uber-jar are loaded in preference to any classes on the KSQL classpath, excluding anything vital to the running of KSQL, i.e., classes that are part of `org.apache.kafka` and `io.confluent`.
 Further, the `ClassLoader` can restrict access to other classes via a blacklist.
 The blacklist file is `resource-blacklist.txt`.
-You can add any classes or packages that you want blacklisted from UDF use, for example you may not want a UDF to be able to fork processes.
+You can add any classes or packages that you want blacklisted from UDF use.
+For example you may not want a UDF to be able to fork processes.
 Further details on how to blacklist are available below.

 #### UDFs

-To create a UDF you need to create a class that is annotated with `@UdfDescription`.
+To create a UDF you need to create a class that's annotated with `@UdfDescription`.
 Each method in the class that represents a UDF must be public and annotated with `@Udf`.
 The class you create represents a collection of UDFs all with the same name but may have different